-Judge dismisses case between Apple and Motorola in its entiretyAlex Wagner - Deputy Managing Editor, News Desk
+Judge dismisses case between Apple and Motorola in its entiretyAlex Wagner - Editorial Director of News and Content

 The legal battle between Apple and Motorola has been on a bit of a roller coaster this month, with the judge in the case first tentatively canceling the patent trial between them that was scheduled for early June and then changing his mind and scheduling a hearing that took place earlier this week.
 Well, Judge Richard Posner issued his decision on the matter this evening, and it turns out that he decided to dismiss the case entirely.
 In the case, Apple claimed that Motorola had infringed upon four of its patents, while Motorola had a counterclaim that involved one patent.
 Posner ended up dismissing the case with prejudice, though, saying that neither Apple nor Motorola provided enough proof of damages to warrant an injunction.
 Motorola has issued a statement on the matter, expressing its satisfaction with the decision: